jasonhancock/www-betatestbrewing/content/2015/01/brewyear-resolutions.md

 Tags: planning, brewyear

 2015 is here!
 I like to create goals so that I have something to work towards.
-For 2015, I'm goign to declare some Brew Year's resolutions:
+For 2015, I'm going to declare some Brew Year's resolutions:

 * Water Chemistry: I'd like to learn more about how water chemistry affects my brewing.
 I'm going to start by reading [Water](http://amzn.to/1xayId0) from the